Viroket/Pang/README.md

 And because the player using one hand to control the movement of his character, He will have to choose if he need to jump now or shoot.

+*For more information please look at the Word file in the google drive.